sloppylopez/Cartuli-AI-Assitant/README.md

   <p>CORTANA: Say what, say what?</p>

 <h3>On-the-fly Configurable Personalities</h3>
-  <p><strong>Cartuli</strong> isn't just any AI assistant; it's a shape-shifter of personalities!
+  <p><strong>Cartuli</strong> isn't just any AI assistant, it's a shape-shifter of personalities!
 Want <strong>Cartuli</strong> to channel the spirit of Donald Trump, delivering answers that are "tremendous" and "unbelievable"?
 No problem!
 Craving Elvish or Shakespearean responses?
-Consider it done, thou artless tardy-gaited scut!
-Delivering answers that are "tremendous" and "unbelievable."</p>
+Consider it done, thou artless tardy-gaited scut!</p>

 <h2>Getting Started</h2>